pauljacob/DSCapstone2/index.md

 ![](./reports/image/entity_diagram.png)

-Publisher: supply an ad space service for merchant-advertisers that serves ads to consumers via our mobile app.
+Publisher: supply an ad space service for merchant-advertisers that serves ads to consumers via our mobile app.__
-Merchant-advertiser: food & dining businesses, e.g. takeout, coffee houses, bars, low-cost restaurants, and mid-range restaurants.
+Merchant-advertiser: food & dining businesses, e.g. takeout, coffee houses, bars, low-cost restaurants, and mid-range restaurants.__
-Consumers: USA vehicle drivers with a smartphone (estimated at 182 million individuals).
+Consumers: USA vehicle drivers with a smartphone (estimated at 182 million individuals).__

 ## 2. The Solution
-We the publisher provide the platform for merchant-advertisers to achieve this.
+We the publisher provide the platform for merchant-advertisers to increase their reach.
 Using ML models and some assumptions, we estimated the expected campaign performance metrics.

 ## 3. The Data